Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Biorthogonal polynomials and multi level Hermite Pad e polynomials

 uniformly on each compact subset of $\Omega_k, k=1,2$, where the $\Phi_k$ were introduced in \eqref{compfunc} and $\tilde{Q}_{n,k}, k=1,2$ is $\tilde{q}_{n,k}$ renormalized to be monic. \end{proposition}

 \begin{proof} As was mentioned above, \cite[Theorem 1.34]{DKL} guarantees that the components of the equilibrium measures $(\lambda_1,\lambda_2)$ are absolutely continuous with respect to the Lebesgue measure on the corresponding intervals and their weights $v_1,v_2$ verify \eqref{cond:a} with parameters $\beta=\beta_0= -1/2$ on the intervals $\Delta_1,\Delta_2$, respectively.
-The remaining assumptions of Corollary \ref{cor:a} are easily verified.
-Then, \eqref{predet} follows directly from \eqref{strong:a}.
-If $\tilde{\kappa}_{n,k}$ is the leading coefficient of $\tilde{q}_{n,k}$, applying \eqref{predet} at $\infty$ we get
+The assumptions of Theorem \ref{cor:a} are verified and \eqref{predet} follows directly from \eqref{strong:a}.
+If $\tilde{\kappa}_{n,k}$ is the leading coefficient of $\tilde{q}_{n,k}$, applying \eqref{predet} at $z = \infty$ we get

 and \eqref{predet*} follows at once. \end{proof}